-This page gives you the facts about all the Rogaine side effects so you can decide whether or not using this drug is the right way to treat your hair loss.
+Then decide whether or not using this drug is the best way to treat your hair loss.

 But, although minoxidil has been scientifically proven to have some positive effect on hair loss, it’s also been scientifically proven to have side effects!